 Optical Fiber – Containing quartz or another variation of optical material that can transmit light through reflections.

 OSHA – Occupational Safety & Health Administration

 Paradoxical hypertrichosis (and how it relates to laser treatments) – Growing a minor amount of more hair with Laser Hair Removal is a very rare reaction to treatment.
 We have seen it with only 4 patients, all of which we were able to find success.
 All were between skin types 2 – 4.
-Initial treatments, although safe and in proper starting range, were probably not strong enough (its similar to grow an immunity to antibiotics).
+Initial treatments, although safe and in proper starting range, we’re probably not strong enough (it’s similar to grow an immunity to antibiotics).
 This extra hair growth may or may not remain but dialing in corrected treatment should yield success.
-An experienced laser hair tech is required as you increase intensity, risk of discoloration or other side effect increases, but many helpful parameter techniques (advanced chilling, seasonal treating, timing hair growth cycles, etc…) can be used to remain safe.
+An experienced laser hair tech is required as you increase the intensity, the risk of discoloration or other side effect increases, but many helpful parameter techniques (advanced chilling, seasonal treating, timing hair growth cycles, etc…) can be used to remain safe.

 Perifollicular Edema – Swelling caused by fluid assembling in the area where the hair begins to grow.
 Although rare, it can be a mild, short-term side effect of Laser Hair Removal.
 It usually disperses within a few hours.

 Perlane – Facial filler made with hyaluronic acid that reduces fine lines and facial wrinkles in the cheek area.
 Botox is also used for wrinkles and fine lines.